rarimo/passport-contracts/README.md

 > [!NOTE]
 > This is experimental, state of the art software.
 Behold and use at your own risk.

-### Limitations

-Currently only a few AA verification methods are supported:

-- `RSA + SHA1` with 2688 encapsulated content bits
-- `ECDSA + SHA1` with 2704 encapsulated content bits

 ## License

 The smart contracts are released under the MIT License.